kyspencer/2D-bin-packing-heuristic/README.md

 For binpacking.py to work, you need an input file containing a list of items.
 The example included in the example folder contains 500 items.
 The first line indicates the max. weight and height of a bin, and then each line after that is a weight and height for a given item.
+The example file was generated using 2DCPackGen.
 The items.py file creates item objects from an Item class, and the constraints.py file checks to make sure a given packing does not violate the constraints.